uhs-robert/sshfs.yazi/README.md

   -- Password authentication attempts before giving up password_attempts = 3,

+  -- Default mount point: Go to home, root, or always ask where to go default_mount_point = "auto" -- home | root | auto

   -- SSHFS mount options (array of strings)
   -- These options are passed directly to the sshfs command sshfs_options = {